-The Careers Programme has three main aims:
+The Careers Curriculum has three aims:

 Self-Development - enabling students to understand themselves, their strengths and the influences on them, acquiring the core competencies and skills necessary to enable them to access a range of opportunities